-UK government publishes action plan implementing UN Guiding Principles on business and human rights
+UK government publishes action plan implementing UN Guiding Principles on business and human rights - .PDF file.

 On 4 September, the UK government released its Action Plan on Business and Human Rights, the beginning of the UK’s implementation of the UN Guiding Principles on Business and Human Rights, becoming one of the first countries to produce such a plan.
 The UN Guiding Principles were developed in 2011 by the former special representative for business and human rights for the UN secretary-general, John Ruggie.
 They are recognised as a global standard for preventing and addressing the risks of adverse impacts on human rights from business activity.